Facebook logo Instagram logo

 What is a Good Espresso?

 If crema isn't the deciding factor, how can you tell if your shot of espresso is good?
 A good espresso is a highly personal thing and the same coffee can taste quite different with different recipes.
 I have made a guide to espresso if you want to try different ways of making it.
-If you are feeling adventurous and want to try out new coffees, check out our coffee subsciption!

 In conclusion, don't judge an espresso by its crema—crema is more of a myth than anything else.
 To ensure you're getting a good cup of espresso, pay attention to the aroma, and flavor of the coffee.
 If all those factors are in line, you're in for a treat!